arecastudio/restojs/README.md

 - Discount feature added into payment module
 - Row added on each reports to show summary of income
 - Estimated order time was added for urgent classification
+- Update database, add new field: role->tool_pindah_meja on top of tool_batalkan_meja.
+Make sure to update the running database on client's machine
+- Then, according to the previous log, lock the tutup-meja-kosong menu